learningOrchestra/mlToolKits/CONTRIBUTING.md

 3. Navigate into the project root directory
 4. Create a new [branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging), the branch should be named according to what feature/fix you're implementing
 5. Make your changes, stage them and [commit](https://git-scm.com/docs/git-commit) them to the branch
-    - Make sure to use proper language idioms, formatting and linting before commiting your work, like proper variable naming, indentation, etc.
+    - Make sure to use proper language idioms, formatting and linting before committing your work, like proper variable naming, indentation, etc.
     - Make sure your code passes any tests the repository offers
     - Make sure to adopt the coding style of the repository and not to force your own coding habits into the codebase
 6. [Push](https://git-scm.com/docs/git-push) the changes to your fork